philgentric/klik/README.md

 A: klik uses background worker threads to avoid slowing down the User Interface.

 Q: What is a "background worker thread"?
-A: It is a way to execute code on a different core of your computer.
+A: It is a way to execute code on the different cores of your computer.
 When processing is spread other multiple cores, the job gets done faster, and it does not slow down the user interface; it reacts very fast, this is what you perceive as "speed".
 The more cores your machine has, the faster klik is.

 Q: Why is klik so slow on large images?
-A: klik uses java ImageIO library, which is pretty fast but uses a lot of RAM.
-Large images (say more than 100 MegaPixel) simply need more RAM and computing power to be decoded, if your computer is super recent and has a lot of RAM, it should be OK, but yes, on older machines it is going to take up to several seconds... and the garbage collection will cause hickups... on the other hand, I doubt you will find another tool that can do it faster?
+A: klik uses java ImageIO library, which is pretty fast but on very large images (say more than 100 MegaPixel) it simply requires more RAM and computing power to be decoded, if your computer is super recent and has a lot of RAM, it should be OK, but yes, on older machines it is going to take up to several seconds... and the garbage collection will cause hickups... on the other hand, I doubt you will find another tool that can do it faster?

 Q: Why is the "sort files by aspect ratio" mode slow the first time I open a folder?
 A: Because the aspect ratio of every image in the folder has to be computed, before they can be sorted.
-Computing the aspect ratio involves opening the file and reading metadata, this is not a lot of work but if you have many images (say more than 200) in a folder it will take several seconds on an old machine... then klik caches these and the second time you open the folder it should be quite fast.
+Computing the aspect ratio involves opening the file and reading metadata, this is not a lot of work but if you have many images (say more than 200) in a folder it will take several seconds on an old machine... then klik caches these values and the second time you open the folder it should be quite fast.

 Q: A popup tells me the cache is getting pretty large, what should I do?
 A: To make browsing faster klik uses several caches in RAM and on your disk.
 If you have a lot of images, the caches on disk can grow so large your main storage could become full, which is a bad thing.
 For this reason klik monitors its disk caches and will warn you when they get larger than a configurable limit.
-Use the menu: "Preferences/Clean" to clear the caches.
-Alternatively if you have a lot of spare room, you can change the configuration to increase the limit, to get rid of the annoying popup when you start klik.
-Note that klik automatically erases items such as "undo" in the disk caches that are older than 2 days.
+Use the dedicated menu to clear the caches.
+If you have a lot of spare room, you can change the configuration to increase the limit, to get rid of the annoying popup when you start klik.
+Note that klik automatically erases items that are older than 2 days from the disk caches .

 Q: Should I edit the configuration file?
 A: Be careful when editing the configuration file, because it is super hard to make a config file reader 100% fool-proof.
-The good news is: if things go wrong, just erase the file, klik will create a fresh clean one, but of course you will lose all bookmarks and preferences.
+The good news is: if things go wrong, just erase the file, klik will create a fresh clean one, but of course you will lose preferences.

 Q: Why should I edit the configuration file?
 A: To look for easter eggs.

 Q: How can I edit the configuration file?
-A: The file name is klik_properties.txt, it is localted in the .klik folder in your home folder.
+A: The file name is klik_properties.txt, it is located in the .klik folder in your home folder.

 ## Dependencies

 FFMPEG: in order for movies to be displayed as animated gifs, you must have ffmpeg installed and in your path

 graphicsMagick: in order to generate PDF contact sheets, you must have graphicsMagick installed and in your path. graphicsMagick is also used to extract metadata from images (gm identify)